fjolnir/Tranquil/Docs/Tranquil Spec.md

 	\ Defines a useless subclass of SuperKlass
 	#Klass < SuperKlass {
 	}

+### Methods
+Methods are blocks that are executed in response to a message.

 ### Self
 When a block is called as a result of a message to an object (object method: 123.) the `self` variable is implicitly set to that object.
 (Assigning to `self` is discouraged)